List of Luther characters: John Luther

 At the start of the second series, Luther has moved into an unmaintained flat at the Aylesbury Estate and shows suicidal tendencies.
 Luther also desires to leave the Met.
 He is approached by Caroline Jones, the wife of one of his former suspects, who asks him to locate her delinquent daughter, Jenny.
 When Luther tracks down Jenny and rescues her from a pornography shoot, the production's backers, Toby Kent and his grandmother, "Baba", violently pressure the inspector to hand her back.
 Rather than doing so, Luther strikes an illegal deal to provide them with information, in exchange for setting Jenny free.
 When Jenny kills Toby in self-defence, Luther manages to cover up her crime and threatens Baba with a visit from Alice if she continues to harass Jenny and her mother.

+In Series 3, Luther is secretly being investigated by anti-corruption for his involvement in previous criminal activities.
+Ripley is persuaded to wear a wire and give testimony against Luther behind his back but instead chooses to exonerate him.
+As this is going on, Luther begins to fall in love and date a woman named Mary.
+Conflict escalates when Luther deals with the increasing pressure of anti-corruption nearly ruining his relationship and the threat of vigilante killer Tom Marwood.
+Seeing potential to reason with him, Luther chooses to give a deadline to try and prove Marwood’s beliefs of criminals needing to die wrong.
+This ends up backfiring and in the resulting aftermath, Marwood ends up killing Ripley and attacking Mary, pinning Luther as an accomplice to both.
+Working alongside a returning Alice, Luther is able to defeat Marwood and despite losing the love of Mary and plagued by the death of Ripley, decides to pursue a relationship with Alice.